Securrency-OSS/mirai/docs/docs/basics/actions.md

 ### In Json models

-In widget Json we can add the MiraiAction model for any callback of  the wiget like onPressed of a button.
+In widget Json we can add the MiraiAction model for any callback of  the widget like onPressed of a button.
 In the following json example navigation action is performed after `onTap` of a `MiraiListTile`.

 ```json
  "onTap": {